naddison36/tx2uml/README.md

   -c, --chain <value>           blockchain explorer network to get source code from (choices: "mainnet", "goerli", "sepolia", "arbitrum", "optimisim", "polygon", "avalanche", "bsc", "crono", "fantom", "gnosis",
                                 "moonbeam", default: "mainnet", env: ETH_NETWORK) -cf, --configFile <value>     name of the json configuration file that can override contract details like name and ABI (default: "tx.config.json")
+  -af, --abiFile <value>        name of the json abi file that can override contract details like ABI (default: "tx.abi.json")
   -m, --memory <gigabytes>      max Java memory of PlantUML process in gigabytes.
 Java default is 1/4 of physical memory.
 Large txs in png format will need up to 12g. svg format is much better for large transactions.
   -v, --verbose                 run with debugging statements (default: false) -V, --version                 output the version number